mthomps4/Why_Elixir/Why_Elixir.md

 > Elixir strings are UTF8 binaries, with all the raw speed and memory savings that brings.
 Elixir has a String module with Unicode functionality built-in.

-It’s still compiling to EVM bytecode at the end of the day.
+Elixir is still compiling to EVM bytecode at the end of the day.

 ```elixir
 iex> string = "hełło"